 Submit your claim online or via app

 Log into your provider's portal or app, upload the itemized invoice, and add any required medical notes.
 Most providers accept photo uploads of paper receipts.
-Deadline is typically 90–180 days from the date of service.
+None of the search results address pet insurance claim submission deadlines or provide any supporting or contradicting information on this topic.
+(Source: AVMA ECFVG-2026 MOA, https://www.avma.org/sites/default/files/2025-11/ECFVG-2026_MOA.pdf)

 - 4